kyma-project/community/guidelines/releases-guidelines/02-kyma-release-process.md

    Follow [these](https://kyma-project.io/docs/#installation-install-kyma-with-your-own-domain-access-the-cluster) instructions to give Kyma teams access to start testing the release candidate.

-5. The Github release postsumbit job creates a tag in the `kyma-project/kyma` repository, which triggers the [`post-kyma-release-upgrade`](https://github.com/kyma-project/test-infra/blob/master/prow/jobs/kyma/kyma-release-upgrade.yaml) pipeline.
+5. The Github release postsumbit job creates a release in the `kyma-project/kyma` repository, which triggers the [`post-rel{RELEASE_VERSION_SHORT}kyma-release-upgrade`](https://github.com/kyma-project/test-infra/blob/master/prow/jobs/kyma/kyma-release-upgrade.yaml) pipeline.
 The purpose of this job is to test upgradability between the previous Kyma release, i.e. the latest release that is not a release candidate, and the brand new release published by the release postsubmit job.

     For example, if `1.7.0-rc2` is released, the pipeline will try to upgrade `1.6.0` to `1.7.0-rc2`.